14 Best Things to Do in Monteverde, Costa Rica

 Located at an average height of 1,400+ meters, Monteverde is home to hectares of cloud forests.
-The biodiversity, the elevation combined with the climate create options of activities that you will not run out of easily.
+The biodiversity and the elevation combined with the climate create options of activities that you will not run out of easily.
 You can enjoy the lush green valley views or relax with your cup of local coffee.
-But a trip to Monteverde will not be complete without experiencing a walk in the wilderness or the adrenaline pumping adventures.

 Woman wearing yellow t-shirt, navy blue short skirt and peach sneakers, and man wearing red t-shirt, hiking shorts and blue sneakers, sitting on a bench in the dense cloudforests of Monteverde, Costa Rica.